alphagov/paas-bootstrap/README.md

 ## Other useful commands
 Type `make` to get the list of all available commands.

+## Known caveats

+### Fly version

+Current mechanism of updating fly binary only checks if the date of your local binary is older than one on the server.
+If you have been using previous fly version recently, it won't get updated.
+In that case, delete the binary in /bin directory and most recent one will be downloaded next time you run the scripts.

+### SSH tunnel

+The startup of docker compose is a bit non-deterministic.
+It needs to download containers and start them.
+By default, we give it 180s timeout to do that.
+Most of the times this will be long enough for concourse to start.
+But sometimes it can happen that this is not long enough.
+In that case, re-run your makefile action again.
+The scripts will attempt to connect to concourse again and if succeeded, will continue with the script and upload the pipelines to concourse.

 ### Grafana/graphite metrics note
 Bosh server metrics are shipped under 'collectd' name instead of 'bosh'.